NicoHood/SecureLoader/Readme.md

 If one checksum is valid all other checksums should be valid too.
 Otherwise there was an error while creating the checksums or the signing algorithm is insecure.
 If the uploading failed the FWVC get increased to let the Firmware notice the upload violation.
-After a successfull upload the FWC get increased instead and the FWVC will be cleared.
+After a successfull upload the FWUC get increased instead and the FWVC will be cleared.

 TODO hash algorithm: CBC-MAC

+TODO POST
+TODO recovery mode, verify firmware: crc??

-#### 3.3.3 Firmware Counter (FWC)
+#### 3.3.3 Firmware Upgrade Counter (FWUC)
 The Bootloader keeps track of the number of Firmware uploads.
 This information is important to check if someone even tried to hack your device.
 The Firmware counter is part of the FID, stored inside the SBS and 32 bit large.
 It can be